aws-samples/amazon-rekognition-automate-video-editing-example/README.md

 ## Automate Video Editing by just taking in the snippets for a particular actor/speaker

-For a whole video contaning many actors/speakers, we can just pull out snippets and create a video with those snippets so that it contains content from a single speaker/actor
+For a whole video contaning many actors/speakers, we can just pull out snippets and create a video with those snippets so that it contains content from a single speaker/actor.

+In this example, we are using this video: [What is it like to be a Solution Architect](https://www.youtube.com/watch?v=IBqqYWr4t94) and then we are extracting Lia's bit(snippets where she is present) by using her image.
+We have uploaded both(the video and Lia's image) in an s3 bucket and then use Amazon Rekognition to perform video editing.

 ## Reference Architecture
 ![Refernce Architecture](images/architecture.jpg)